 - Food Bank of Larimer County – where you can see if you qualify for food donations

 - Hunger Free Colorado – apply for food, cash, medical assistance, or other programs

-- Any Needs Call #211 to connect with United Way of Larimer County’s help hotline.
+- Any Needs Call or Text #211 to connect with United Way of Larimer County’s help hotline.